Next tour is on Zoom: Thursday 11 March 2021, 5.30pm.

 Booking: Please press here to book with eventbrite.

-16 August 1819: troops charged 60,000 Mancunians at a rally called to lower the price of bread and demand the vote.
+The Peterloo Massacre of 16 August 1819 is the most dramatic incident in English political history.
+Sabre-wielding troops charged 60,000 Mancunians at a rally called to lower the price of bread and demand the vote.
 More than a dozen people died and some 650 were injured.
-The event, the most violent episode in English political history, became known as the Peterloo Massacre.

-The first few decades of the 19th century, despite being enshrined in public imagination as the elegant age of the Regency, were a time of severe political repression in England.
-The Conservative government of Lord Liverpool was fearful of the kind of revolutionary activity recently witnessed in France and so decided to stamp out all dissent and free speech.
+The first few decades of the 19th century, enshrined in public imagination as the elegant age of the Regency, were a time of severe political repression in England.
+The Tory government, led by Lord Liverpool, feared that the kind of revolutionary activity recently witnessed in France would break out in England – probably in Manchester, where social conditions were so desperate – and chose decided to stamp out all dissent and free speech.

-But as Paul Foot once wrote, the British government also waged war against its own people.
+But as Paul Foot once wrote, the British government was also waging war against its own people.